kailash-manasarovar/statement/docs/timeline/2024/october.md

 - Paloma looks briefly at my friend and says my story sounds like devil worship.
 - I'm even more dismayed.
 - I know what this means.
-- I know she's not going to help me, it's gonna be a cover up.
+- I know she's not going to help me; she's on a fact-finding mission for any potential cover up required.
 - She does say, *it sounds like a chaos doesn't it*, to my friend, and advises I write a timeline.
-- Thank you Paloma!
+- Thank you Paloma! 🙏🏼 It was a great idea.
 - She tells me she can help me, maybe get Interpol involved.
+- She says her sister lives in La Sella, just up the road from Denia, and she will talk to her to find out what's going on in Denia.
 - She says once we have the information, then we can help [Irene](august.md#irene-the-plate-lady) and the other targeted women.
 - I hug her and thank her, but I don't expect to see or hear from her again.
 - Over the next few weeks, accounts fly by with names like *dubious government official*, and similar.